dib-lab/2020-paper-sourmash-gather/manuscript.md

 classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.

-In Figure @fig:gather0, we show such an iterative decomposition of the mock metagenome from Shakya et al., 2014, into constituent genome matches.
+In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from Shakya et al., 2014, into constituent genome matches.
 The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect smaller genomes, lower-covered genomes, and/or genomes with substantial overlap with earlier matches.
-Where there are overlaps between genomes, common genome content is "claimed" by higher rank matches and only content specific to the later genome will be represented in the later match (Figure @fig:gather0, bottom; compare ...; Also compare green and red).
+Where there are overlaps between genomes, common genome content is "claimed" by higher rank matches and only content specific to the later genome is represented in lower rank matches.
+For example, two strains of {\em Shewanella baltica} present in the mock metagenome in Figure

-(CTB: matched plot of % genome covered by mapped reads, and ranking)
+@fig:gather0 have appproximately 50% overlap in k-mer content, and these shared k-mers are claimed by {\em Shewanella baltica} OS223.
+(compare {\em Shewanella baltica} OS223, rank 8, with {\em Shewanella baltica,} OS185, rank 33).

+For this mock metagenome, 205m (54.8%) of 375m k-mers were found in genbank.
+The remaining 169m (45.2%) k-mers had no matches, and represent either error k-mers from sequencing or unknown k-mers from real community members.

 ![
 **K-mer decomposition of a metagenome into constituent genomes.**

-A rank ordering by best match first for 30 genomes from the minimum set cover of the synthetic metagenome from Shakya et al., calculated with 700,000 GenBank genomes.
+A rank ordering for the first 36 genomes from the minimum set cover of the synthetic metagenome from Shakya et al., calculated with 700,000 GenBank genomes.
+The Y axis is labeled with the NCBI-designed name of the genome.

-The Y axis is labeled with the name of the genome (per NCBI), and the red circles indicates the number of remaining k-mers (estimated with _Scaled MinHash_) shared between each genome and the metagenome.
-The green x symbols indicate the total number of k-mers shared between each genome and the metagenome, including those already assigned at previous ranks.
+In the left plot, the X axis represents the estimated number of k-mers shared between each genome and the metagenome.
+The red circles indicate the number of remaining k-mers at that rank, while the green triangle symbols indicate the total number of k-mers, including those already assigned at previous ranks.

+In the right plot, the X axis represents the estimated k-mer coverage of that genome.
+The red circles indicate the coverage with the remaining k-mers at that rank, while the green triangle symbols indicate total coverage with all k-mers in the metagenome, including those already assigned at previous ranks.

-](images/gathergram-SRR606249.hashes.svg "gather hash results for podar"){#fig:gather0}
+](images/gathergram-SRR606249.hashes.svg "minimum set cover for podar"){#fig:gather0}

 ## Minimum metagenome covers can accurately estimate taxonomic composition

-We evaluated the accuracy of min-set-cov for metagenome decomposition by using benchmarks from the Critical Asssessment of Metagenome Interpretation (CAMI) [@sczyrba_critical_2017], a community-driven initiative for reproducibly benchmarking metagenomic methods.
-We used the mouse gut metagenome dataset [@meyer_tutorial_2020], in which a simulated mouse gut metagenome (_MGM_) was derived from 791 bacterial and archaeal genomes, representing 8 phyla,
+We evaluated the accuracy of min-set-cov for metagenome decomposition by using benchmarks from the Critical Asssessment of Metagenome Interpretation (CAMI) [@doi:10.1038/nmeth.4458], a community-driven initiative for reproducibly benchmarking metagenomic methods.
+We used the mouse gut metagenome dataset [@doi:10.1038/s41596-020-00480-3], in which a simulated mouse gut metagenome (_MGM_) was derived from 791 bacterial and archaeal genomes, representing 8 phyla,